 Sources: Survey IDN gTLD Registries for the number of Sunrise Registrations that have taken place.

 Question 12:

 Question: Should Sunrise Registrations have priority over other registrations under specialized gTLDs?
-Should there be a different rule for some registries, based on their published registration/eligibility policies?
+Should there be a different rule for some registries, such as specialized gTLDs (e.g. community or geo TLDs), based on their published registration/eligibility policies?
 Examples include POLICE.PARIS and POLICE.NYC for geo-TLDs, and WINDOWS.CONSTRUCTION for specialized gTLDs

 Sources: Anecdotal evidence from registries.